Smoked Pulled Turkey Breast

 Make sure the meat isn’t cold, right from the fridge when you add it to the preheated smoker.

 Allow the turkey to smoke for a few hours.
-Smoke until the turkey reads 165°F internal temperature in the thickest part.
+Smoke until the turkey reads 160°F internal temperature in the thickest part.
 Good news, you don’t need to spritz, just let it go!
 I promise you, it won’t be dry.

 Once the turkey hits 165°F wrap it with unsalted butter in aluminum foil.

-Step 4: Wrap the Turkey Halfway Through
+Step 4: Wrap and Rest

 Smoked and rested, this turkey thigh is ready to be shredded.